 Day in the Life of a St. Joseph Boarder Child

 The children of St. Joseph have a full and active day.
 They are up at 5:00 am to bathe and arrive at morning Mass at 6:00 am.
 They complete morning duties and then eat at 7:30 am.
 By 8:00 am the commuter students have all arrived and all of the children attend morning assembly/prayers and head to classes.
 Class subjects include English, Reading, Mathematics, Religion, Science – Biology, Physics, Chemistry at the higher levels.
 Classes will continue until 2:00 pm with two small breaks allowed in between.
 The commuters leave to go home.
 Then lunch is served followed by afternoon chores and siesta.
-At 4:00 pm there is evening prep which involves self study, tutoring, group projects.
-At 5:00 pm everyone pitches in for compound cleaning or games such as soccer (football) badminton, running, volleyball.
+At 4:00 pm there is evening prep, which involves self study, tutoring, or group projects.
+At 5:00 pm everyone pitches in for compound cleaning or games, such as soccer (football), badminton, running, volleyball.
 At 6:30 pm there is dinner and evening prayers, evening bath and time for clubs, or night studies.
 Lights out at 10:00 pm to end a full and productive day.